apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

     print(known_args)
     print(pipeline_args)

-    # We use the save_main_session option because one or more DoFn's in this
+    # We use the save_main_session option because one or more DoFn elements in this
-    # workflow rely on global context (e.g., a module imported at module level).
+    # workflow rely on global context.
+That is, a module imported at the module level.
     pipeline_options = PipelineOptions(pipeline_args)
     pipeline_options.view_as(SetupOptions).save_main_session = save_main_session